-Here’s more about why you might see white discharge before your period, what other types of discharge mean, and when you should see your doctor.
+Here’s more about why you might see white discharge before your period.

+Discharge keeps the tissues in your vagina healthy and lubricated.
 The white discharge you may see before your period is known as leukorrhea.
-It’s filled with fluid and cells that are being shed from your vagina, and it may even look slightly yellow at times.
+It’s filled with fluid and cells that are being shed from the vagina and may even look slightly yellow at times.

-Some women use discharge as a way to track potential fertility.
+Some people use discharge as a way to track potential fertility.
 This is known as a natural family planning strategy, or fertility awareness method.

 Thin, stretchy mucus is considered fertile, as it happens around the time when your egg may be released.
-White, thick discharge is considered infertile cervical mucus.
+White, thick discharge is considered infertile.

 That makes sense, as you most often see this type of mucus when you’re no longer fertile — between ovulation and the start of your period.